New York Yankees: 1965–1972: New ownership and a steep decline

 The Yankees were not able to replace their aging superstars with promising young talent, as they had consistently done in the previous five decades.
 As early as the 1961–62 off-season, longtime fans noticed that the pipeline of talent from the minor league affiliates had started to dry up.
 This was worsened by the introduction of the amateur draft that year, which meant that the Yankees could no longer sign any player they wanted.
-The Yankees was one of four teams who voted against the establishment of the draft, with the Dodgers, Mets, and Cardinals also objecting.
+The Yankees were one of four teams who voted against the establishment of the draft, with the Dodgers, Mets, and Cardinals also objecting.
 While the Yankees usually drafted fairly early during this period due to their lackluster records, Thurman Munson was the only pick who lived up to his billing.